 What Degrees Are Offered?

-Edmonds Community College currently offers two transfer degrees appropriate for Computer Science and Computer Engineering majors: the Associate of Arts and the Associate of Science Track II degrees.
-See the college catalog for details on these degrees.
+Edmonds College offers multiple transfer degrees appropriate for Computer Science and Computer Engineering majors:

-Speak with a faculty member in the Computer Science department as early as possible to determine which is right for you.
+Speak with a Computer Science faculty member as early as possible to determine which is right for you.

 When Are Courses Offered?